 Brochures with details about this unique and prestigious award are available for viewing and printing.
 The brochure describes criteria for the award, the guidelines for nomination, and gives highlights of the life of Mercy Otis Warren

-The award was presented Tuesday, June 5th, 7 p.m. at the Tales of Cape Cod, and the recipient will be asked to participate in the 4th of July parade in Barnstable Village.
+The award is presented at the ceremony held at the Tales of Cape Cod, and the recipient will be asked to participate in the 4th of July parade in Barnstable Village.